Tunable band topology and optical conductivity in altermagnets: Introduction

 In this paper, we present a comprehensive study of the non-trivial band topology and calculate the finite frequency optical response of AM thin films with substrate induced Rashba coupling, as depicted in Fig.~\ref{fig:AMSchematic} (b).
+Band topology in altermagnets is also investigated in Refs.~\cite{Fernandes2024,Antonenko2024}.
 We then study the associated optical Hall response which has recently also been discussed for the AM candidate FeSb$_2$~\cite{Attias2024,mazin2021prediction}.
-We show how spin-orbit coupling together with the strong TRS breaking generates a nonzero Hall conductivity in agreement with Ref.~\cite{Smejkal2020CrAHE}.
-We analyze the resulting band topology by computing the Chern number, taking spin-orbit coupling strength, background N\'{e}el magnetisation direction $\bm{n}$, and the field $\bm{B}$ as parameters; rotating $\bm{n}$ can be achieved in principle by applying an external magnetic field~\footnote{The field magnitude required would depend on the strength of the easy-axis anisotropy.}.
+We show how spin-orbit coupling together with the strong TRS breaking spontaneously generates a nonzero Hall conductivity without external field, in agreement with Ref.~\cite{Smejkal2020CrAHE}.
+We analyze the resulting band topology by computing the Chern number, taking spin-orbit coupling strength, background N\'{e}el magnetisation direction $\bm{n}$, and the field $\bm{B}$ as parameters; rotating $\bm{n}$ can be achieved in principle by applying an external magnetic field~\footnote{The field magnitude required would depend on the strength of the easy-axis anisotropy.
+For RuO$_2$ the anisotropy along the $c$-axis is significant~\cite{Feng2022}, but weak magnetic anistropy might be present in other AM candidate materials.}.
 For $\bm{n}$ perpendicular to the surface, we identify two non-trivial topological phases characterized by the Chern number, which can be tuned by magnetic field directions.
 In particular, as the magnetic field rotates in-plane, the system undergoes four topological transitions in which the Chern number changes by unity.

 The TRS breaking of AMs results in an anti-symmetric Hall component of the optical conductivity tensor.
 We show that the Hall response at arbitrary frequency is expressed as a momentum integral over a function proportional to the Berry curvature, and tends to the anomalous Hall conductivity at vanishing frequency.
 The flexibility in engineering band topology mentioned above can then be used to tune the anomalous Hall conductivity.
 Note that the anomalous Hall conductivity is not related directly to the band Chern number, as non-trivial Berry curvature can generate a non-zero Hall conductivity even though the Chern number might still be zero~\cite{Smejkal2020CrAHE}.
 In particular, the anomalous Hall conductivity can be non-zero even without magnetic field.
 Finally, we estimate the Faraday effect from optical conductivity without magnetic field.
 Using microscopic band parameters, which have been discussed for the AM candidate RuO$_2$~\cite{Ko2018,Libor2022-1}, we estimate the order of magnitude of the Faraday angle to be: $\theta_F \sim 10^{-5}$~rad.
 Overall, TRS breaking responses can arise in AM in the absence of external magnetic field or net magnetization, which can be advantageous for applications, i.e. in quantum circulators.